chatwoot/docs/docs/handbook/marketing/guidelines-taking-product-screenshots-or-screencasts.md

 - Use a good contrast if you’re sketching or annotating on the screenshot.
 Ideally, one should understand the intended message of a screenshot at the first glance.
 - Direct the eye of the reader.
 Use arrows if necessary.
 - Do not hesitate to include more screenshots if it helps in getting the point across more clearly.
 Otherwise, record a screencast or GIF.
+- Make sure that you are using a real-world example and not using content "Test Content" or names like "Test" in the screenshots.
+- Make sure the screenshots do not expose any PII or production data.
+Use a staging account for taking screenshots.

 **Let’s see an example**